 There are two different perspectives when it comes to the study of patterns of development of cities - relational and descriptive.
 This research belongs to the second one, to urban morphology, trying to describe urban form as it is and as it was formed.
 At the same time, it aims to support the other perspective.
 For any study of relation of urban form and other aspects of life, from economy, wellbeing, happiness, to social deprivation, the core component is the description of urban form, i.e. the way we are able to capture and characterise it.
 This work offers one approach, exploiting the abundance of geospatial data, building tools to make sense of it and proposing a detailed quantitative description of individual elements of urban form, patterns they form and similarity between them.

 The introduction stated that urban morphology or urban studies in general face three problems.
 The field is unable to describe form comprehensively enough, its methods of identification and systematisation of homogenous areas lack either detail, granularity or scalability, and data-driven classification is in its infancy.
-This work proposes methodological steps which may eventually lead to the minimising or even elimination of all three of them.
+This work proposes methodological framework which may eventually lead to the minimising or even elimination of all three of them.

 The overall aim of this thesis was to propose a method of derivation of data-driven taxonomy of urban form patterns.
 Considering the contents presented in previous chapters and results of validation, it seems to be fulfilled.
 The method of analysis of urban form based on urban morphometrics and numerical taxonomy allows for unsupervised delineation of urban tissue types or using the generalised terminology of the first chapter, urban form patterns.
-Furthermore, it defines the phenetic relationship between all of them forming the basis for the taxonomy of urban form.
+Furthermore, it defines the phenetic relationship (similarity) between all of them forming the basis for the taxonomy of urban form.
 All that within the scope defined in section 1.3, thus using minimal data input (building footprints with a height attribute and street network) capturing solely the fundaments of urban form.

-The method proves to be transferable to other geographical and planning contexts, indicating the potential of wide applicability.
-Together with the proposal of morphological tessellation as a smallest spatial unit and relational framework of urban form, the work builds a foundation not only for transfer of numerical taxonomy to urban morphology but also for a wider application of urban morphometrics as such.
-That is further supported by the release of software tools allowing reproduction of the whole work in a flexible form of an open-source Python package, allowing further development within the research community.
+Based on the two case studies, the method seems to be transferable to other geographical and planning contexts.
+The question remains whether the same performance will hold outside the European tradition.
+With the proposal of morphological tessellation as the smallest spatial unit and relational framework of urban form, the work builds a foundation for the transfer of numerical taxonomy to urban morphology and a broader application of urban morphometrics as such.
+That is further supported by the release of software tools, allowing the reproduction of the whole work in a flexible form of an open-source Python package, allowing further development within the research community.

 Although the quantitative science of urban form is rapidly evolving, we still have a long way to go.
 I believe that this thesis can be a small but valuable addition to the pursuit of a comprehensive quantitative description of urban form and one step towards capturing its inherent complexity.